 Through grant funding received in 2016, Oakland Animal Services has an amazing opportunity to create a sustainable, wider reaching foster program.
 Foster programs save lives, alleviate shelter stress and provide a chance for the many animals who simply don’t display their most endearing sides in a shelter environment.
 Fostering also bonds the shelter with the community it serves; providing an additional tool in education about animal overpopulation, the beauty of shelter animals and the values of adopting.

 Fostering is a great way to help a shelter animal on a temporary basis.
 The animal benefits greatly from the relative quiet, stability and just plain fun of home life.
-We like to think of it as a “lending library,” where you can check out an animal to see whether it’s the right fit.
+Being a foster parent instills a huge sense of accomplishment because you provide the care to prepare the pets for adoption!

 Want to foster?
 Complete our foster application, and if you have questions, send an email to .

 We provide supplies, medical services, and guidance and support; fosters provide love, attention and a safe environment.
 Animals in foster homes remain available for adoption by anyone (including you), so fosters should expect to make their fosters available for adoption visits by appointment at the shelter or at other local adoption-event locations